emmakamau/TechieQuotes/README.md

 ### Requirements

-NodeJs and Angular installed or an IDE with the same specifications.
+NodeJs and Angular installed or an IDE with the same functionality.
+VS Code is a great choice.

 ### Setup and instruction